SMP Phase C Backlog

 - Long enough to dominate boot, process spawn, timer granularity, and serial logging overhead.

-- Runnable as independent worker processes for the multi-process milestone, and runnable as sibling threads only after per-thread completion routing is implemented for the in-process milestone.
+- Runnable as independent worker processes for the multi-process milestone, and runnable as sibling threads through the per-thread completion-routing model used by the in-process milestone.

 Grounding Files